Kelvin Kaifung Chan

 Pilfer

-Treats spend as a design decision: capture intent before you buy, and keep scouting, assets, and runway in context instead of losing it to spreadsheets.
+Treat spend as a design decision: capture intent before you buy, and keep scouting, assets, and runway in context instead of losing it to spreadsheets.